olulesi/project-2/README.md

 <!--
 <img src="src/styles/images/fridgeFullProject2.gif" /> -->

-For the functionality for “My Fridge is Full” there was already a random meal request provided by the mealDB so we just had to make an axios request.
+For the functionality for “My Fridge is Full”, there was already a random meal request provided by the mealDB so we just had to make an A.xios request.
 We decided to display it in the format of a meal show card to keep the website consistent.

 ```